mongoid/mongoid-observers/README.md

 ## Installation

+For Rails 5+, Add this line to your application's Gemfile:

+    gem 'mongoid-observers', '~> 0.3.0'
+    gem 'rails-observers',  github: 'rails/rails-observers'

+**NOTE:** `mongoid-observers` depends on `rails-observers` mostly, but it is not yet ready for a new release on Rails 5 yet, https://github.com/rails/rails-observers/issues/53.

-Add this line to your application's Gemfile:
+For Rails 4 and below, Add this line to your application's Gemfile:

-    gem 'mongoid-observers'
+    gem 'mongoid-observers', '~> 0.2.0'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install mongoid-observers

 ## Usage